mtanasov/mtanasov.github.io-notes/README.md

 # mtanasov.github.io-notes
-это репозиторий с файлами разработки приложения на React JS. приложение рабочее. контроль состояния приложения - Redux toolkit, сборщик - Vite
+this is a repository with React JS application development files. application is working. application state control - Redux toolkit, collector - Vite